AODQ/AOQ/README.md

 # AoQ
-An interpreted, dynamically-typed, functional object-oriented language to be used with my AoD engine.
+An interpreted, dynamically-typed language to be used with my AoD engine.
 Heavily based off D and LISP.

 example program